 Other new additions include Smart DNS and updates to its browser extensions for faster, more powerful performance.

 Platforms supported: Windows, Mac, iOS, Android, Linux, Chrome, Firefox, Opera

 PIA price: how much is it, and is there an PIA free trial?

 PIA has a monthly, yearly, and two-year plan.
-The monthly plan is a fairly pricey $9.95/month, although even this is better value than much of the competition.
-The yearly plan costs the equivalent of $3.33/month, and the two-year plan is the equivalent of just $2.69/month.
-The two-year plan also includes a license for Boxcryptor, a service that you can use to encrypt cloud files on Google Drive, Dropbox, OneDrive, and more.
+The monthly plan is a fairly pricey $11.95/month, although even this is better value than much of the competition.
+The yearly plan costs the equivalent of $3.33/month.
+PIA has replaced its two-year plan for the even better value 3-year plan, which costs the equivalent of just $2.19/month.
+This 3-year plan includes a license for Boxcryptor, a service that you can use to encrypt cloud files on Google Drive, Dropbox, OneDrive, and more.

 If you’re looking for a dedicated IP address, you can rent one for $5 a month – there’s no discount for committing for longer.
 That’s a little cheaper than NordVPN, but CyberGhost is far cheaper at just $2.25.

 There’s no VPN free trial, but there is a 30-day money-back guarantee.
 PIA supports a massive list of payment methods, from credit cards and gift cards to cryptocurrencies and bank transfers, so if you’re looking for a secure way to bag a bargain, PIA could be a great choice.

 PIA scores highly for privacy.
 Its apps use OpenVPN and WireGuard, two of the latest, most secure protocols.
 OpenVPN uses AES-128 encryption by default, but you can bump that up to AES-256 in the settings.
 You can set the data authentication and handshake methods, including RSA-2048 and RSA-4096.
 To reduce the chance of DNS data leaks, PIA uses its own DNS server, though you’re free to change this to your own.